 Trying to distinguish between college certificates and degrees can become a little confusing sometimes.
-You may be wondering whether it is more convenient for you to spend the time, money and effort in obtaining a college degree, or if obtaining a certificate will be enough to help you obtain the job that you are looking for.
+You may be wondering whether it is more convenient for you to spend the time, money, and effort in earning a college degree, or if obtaining a certificate will be enough to help you get the job that you are looking for.
 The key is in understanding the difference between the two and knowing what is the best choice depending on the career path you plan to pursue.
 Let’s take a deeper look into both options so you can figure out which would be the most convenient choice for you.

 What is a College Degree?

 A college degree is an academic title received after the completion of two to eight years of education in a certain major.
-There are four types of degrees, which include an associate’s degree, bachelor’s degree, master’s degree and doctoral degree.
-Some of the job opportunities that a bachelor’s and master’s degree can offer you are in the fields of Architecture, Business Administration, Cyber Security, Education, Engineering, Finance, Human Resources, Law Enforcement, Marketing and Communications, Telecommunications and many more.
+There are four types of degrees, which include an associate’s degree, bachelor’s degree, master’s degree, and doctoral degree.
+Some of the job opportunities that a bachelor’s and master’s degree can offer you are in the fields of Architecture, Business Administration, Cyber Security, Education, Engineering, Finance, Human Resources, Law Enforcement, Marketing and Communications, Telecommunications, and many more.

-While obtaining a degree may be an investment of money and time, you will be qualified to work in more advanced positions, as many positions are beginning to require colleges degrees for entry-level positions A college degree may also increase your salary prospects.
+While obtaining a degree may be an investment of money and time, you will be qualified to work in more advanced positions, as many positions are beginning to require colleges degrees for entry-level positions.
+A college degree may also increase your salary prospects.

 What Will I Learn in a Degree Program?

 UTSA Online strives to provide students with the best online education experience possible, offering the same rigor, same faculty, and same quality education offered in all UTSA on-campus classes.
 All UTSA Online undergraduate and graduate programs are offered 100% online for students to complete their degrees at their own pace.